HomeBlog Home

 Common mix-up

-Someone searches “Doctors Lake,” ends up at the park, sees the pier and pavilion, and then realizes they still have not found the place they meant to launch from.
+A visitor searches “Doctors Lake,” ends up at the park, sees the pier and pavilion, and then realizes they still have not found the place they meant to launch from.
 Think in addresses here, not just place names.

 Lakeshore Boat Ramp is the practical answer for boaters who want to put in on Doctors Lake rather than fish from the public pier.
-The official info is lighter on detail than the park page, which is part of the real local friction here.
+The official info is lighter on detail than the park page, which is part of the local friction here.
 If you already boat here, the ramp makes quick sense.
 If you are new, it helps to know before you leave home whether this is a launch day or a shoreline day.

 What Boaters Should Know Before Choosing This Ramp